oppia/oppia-web-developer-docs/Troubleshooting.md

 **Try the following:**

 1. Stop the dev server.
-2. Run: `python -m scripts.start --dev`
+2. Run: `python -m scripts.start`
 3. If the issue persists, try: `python -m scripts.start --clean`
-4. If necessary, run `yarn install` and restart the server.
+4. If necessary, run `yarn install`, then restart the server with `python -m scripts.start`.

 This is typically a frontend build or caching issue rather than a backend problem.